Things to Do in Carpinteria: California’s Secret Beach Town

 This is a really cool place I almost skipped.
 From the front it kind of looks like a messy garage sale!
 But once you go into the building, you’ll find room after room full of well-curated random treasures!
 Well worth taking a look.

-Carpinteria Seal Sanctuary
+Peek at the Carpinteria Seal Sanctuary (Seasonal)

 This section of the beach is a protected habitat for harbor seals to give birth between December and May.
 I went in November and there were no seals to be found, but I did see the pretty little “Townsend’s warbler” while there.